Patients are seen at Diagnostic Imaging (Radiology) at Monroe Carell Jr. Children's Hospital at Vanderbilt.

 Parents may be in the room during the exam and often do the feeding.
 Restrictions apply to children or siblings and to those who are or may be pregnant.

 During the exam, your child simply needs to eat and/or drink while a "video X-ray" (videofluoroscopy) is taken so that his/her swallow can be assessed.
-The actual exam usually lasts only about 5-10 minutes.
+The actual exam usually lasts only about five to ten minutes.

 For directions to the hospital and more parking information, visit the Getting Here section of our website.